Nurse Practitioner Contract Attorney

-- Nurse Practitioner Oversight: If nurse practitioner oversight is needed due to state law; who will be the supervising nurse practitioner?
+- Nurse Practitioner Oversight: If they need nurse practitioner oversight due to state law, who will be the supervising nurse practitioner?

 - Call Schedule: How often are you on call (after-hours office call, hospital call (if applicable)?

-- Electronic Medical Records (EMR): What EMR system is used?
-Will providers receive training prior to providing care?
+- Electronic Medical Records (EMR): What EMR system will they use?
+Will providers receive training before providing care?